tesonep/benchy/README.md

 # Quick Start

-I am little framework for doing benchmarks in Pharo.
+I am a framework for doing benchmarks in Pharo.

 Just run the `runAll.sh` script.
 That will: